VMware® Auditing Quick Reference Guide

 Why Just Following Best Practices Is Not Enough for a Solid Security Strategy

 Best practices are another source that can help you ensure the integrity of your VMware installation.
 Best practices are usually focused on a specific part of the system, for example, VMware® vCenter® server or an individual VMware® ESXi™ host, and they are often a supplement to security checklists.
 However, simply following those guidelines and recommendations for configuration and management of the virtual infrastructure might not be enough to maintain a high level of security of that infrastructure.
 In particular, there’s no guarantee that your installation will remain unchanged.
 Therefore, continuous server audit for changes made to your virtual infrastructure and a method for ensuring that those changes are aligned with the security strategy are crucial components of your risk assessment program.

-You can achieve the visibility your need with continuous monitoring of the VMware environment.
-In this Quick Reference Guide, you’ll learn important tips about VMware change monitoring and event viewing, including recommendations on how to:
+You can achieve the visibility you need with continuous monitoring of your VMware environment.
+In this Quick Reference Guide, you’ll learn important tips about change monitoring and event viewing in your VMware, including recommendations on how to:

 - View VMware vCenter® events

 - Search events using a VMware Power CLI script.